insertokername/custom-authlib/docs/flask/1/index.rst

 ======================

 .. meta::
-    :description: How to create an OAuth 1.0 server in Flask with Authlib.
+    :description: How to create an OAuth 1.0 server in Flask with insertokname-authlib.
         And understand how OAuth 1.0 works.

 Implement OAuth 1.0 provider in Flask.
 An OAuth 1 provider contains two servers: